-Participants are invited to submit their entries - in the form of ideas for products, services or similar to one or more of the proposed competition challenges.
-The competition welcomes all ideas to the proposed challenges, particularly those in a concept phase or early-stage prototyping and looking for http://www.prodpm.ipleiria.pt/ https://pub.hbrs.de/frontdoor/deliver/index/docId/5271/file/krauss boden oppermann reiners 2021 ARVR design challenge s.pdf Specific details on the publications are not provided as full versions are currently being developed at the time of submission of this deliverable.
+Participants are invited to submit their entries - in the form of ideas for products, services or similar - to one or more of the proposed competition challenges.
+The competition welcomes all ideas to the proposed challenges, particularly those in a concept phase or early-stage prototyping and looking for s.pdf https://pub.hbrs.de/frontdoor/deliver/index/docId/5271/file/krauss\boden\oppermann\reiners\2021\ARVR\design\challenges.pdf design and functionality improvements.
+The competition aims to support winners in the collaborative design and development of new and early-stage solutions to any of the proposed themes, helping these reach further stages of prototype development and implementation.

+24 Specific details on the publications are not provided as full versions are currently being developed at the time of submission of this deliverable.